SINTEFMedtek/CustusX/source/plugins/org.custusx.registration.method.bronchoscopy/doc/org_custusx_registration_method_bronchoscopy.md

 ===========================================================

 Register the path of a tracked bronchoscope to a centerline created from the lung tree.<br>
 <span style="color:red">Note!
-This registration widget must be visible during active tracking of bronchoscope for position data to be stored.</span>
+This registration widget must be visible during recording of bronchoscope positions for data to be stored.</span>